You can have a great standard of living in Kuala Lumpur for not a lot of money.

 Malaysia is generally more expensive than Thailand.

-In terms of average hotel stay, food, entertainment and alcohol, Malaysia is way more expensive, and that’s before factoring GST (General Service Tax) as well.
+In terms of average hotel stay, food, entertainment and alcohol, Malaysia is way more expensive, and that’s before factoring GST (General Service Tax) which adds 6% to the bill as well.

 Is Indonesia cheaper than Malaysia?